A Restaurant Without Remains

 In addition to limiting the amount of spoiled inventory ordered by Rhodora, Rich said, the bar eliminated any type of chef position, in part to avoid creating "a top-down type of environment, where other things were considered besides zero waste" .

 Rhodora staff members, who rotate duties such as waiting for customers and popping sardine cans to prepare food orders, congregate weekly to generate simple menu ideas based on what is available in the dozen vendors approved of the bar.
 Cheese boards and mushroom broth are basic.
-"Having a small staff playing a central role, we can be more agile than a normal restaurant," Chambers said.

 The paper menus, which feature a mini essay on the green mission of the restaurant, are sent to the compost pile when they become obsolete or tattered.
 Everything that is left in the customers' dishes is poured into collection containers in the kitchen, which are introduced into the commercial quality composter hidden inside the cabins adjacent to the bar.
 (Rhodora does not serve meat, which is more difficult to compost, although its composter processes whatever fish is left.)